Enrolment & Registration

 1. Complete the Application to Audit an iSchool Course Form (PDF)

-2. Request for the instructor’s approval to audit their course; get the instructor’s signature on the form if permissible
+2. Request the instructor’s approval to audit their course; get the instructor’s signature on the form if possible.

 3. Email the completed form to Student Services for final approval.
-If a course is full, even with instructor’s permission, you may not be eligible to audit the course.
+If a course is full you may not be able to audit the course even with instructor’s permission.

 An audit fee ($500) will apply to individuals outside of the University of Toronto.